microsoft/vscode-docs/docs/java/java-spring-boot.md

 * [Spring Initializr](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-initializr)
 * [Spring Boot Dashboard](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-boot-dashboard)

-We recommend installling the [Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=pivotal.vscode-boot-dev-pack) which includes all the extensions above
+We recommend installing the [Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=pivotal.vscode-boot-dev-pack) that includes all of the extensions above.

 If you run into any issues when using the features below, you can contact us by [opening an issue](https://github.com/microsoft/vscode-java-pack/issues).